Tres Coronas: Recognitions and nomination for Latin Grammy 2007

 In 2006, the song "Vamos a Jugar" with Kafu Banton, was on the playlist of MTV Tr3s, mun2 and Univision.
 In 2007 they were nominated for the 8th Annual Latin Grammy Awards, nominating in the category best urban song, a remix of "Mi Tumbao" with Michael Stuart.
 He competed against Calle 13, Orishas, Daddy Yankee and Don Omar with Wisin & Yandel.
 Finally Residente and Visitante won the prize.
-Reychesta gave his opinion on this nomination, saying: "Why didn't they nominate the song "Mi Tumbao", the original version of Rocca, and nominate the remix?
-That's because he sings Michael Stuart that's why they were nominated, if I had recorded with him I would also be nominated".
-"How did you who sold 5000 copies were nominated, and other singers who sold more than 100,000 copies were not nominated?".
-"The record company "Machete Music" should have discreetly arranged the nomination for the 8th Annual Latin Grammy Awards of Rocca and P.N.O, with the members of the Latin Academy".